 What will happen next?

-We will acknowledge receipt of your complaint within three days of receiving it and provide you with a copy of this procedure.
+- We will acknowledge receipt of your complaint within three (3) working days of receiving it and provide you with a copy of this procedure.
 We will also log your complaint centrally.

-We will then investigate your complaint.
+- We will then investigate your complaint.
 This will normally involve passing your complaint to our client care director, who will review your matter file and speak to the member of staff who acted for you.
 As part of our investigation the person who is dealing with the complaint may contact you to seek further information, documentation, or clarification of the complaint.

-The client care director will then invite you to a meeting (which may be in person, or as appropriate, via available video conferencing facilities) to discuss and hopefully resolve your complaint.
-The client care director will do this within 14 days of sending you the acknowledgement letter.
+- If deemed necessary, the client care director will invite you to a meeting (which may be in person, or as appropriate, via available video conferencing facilities) to discuss and hopefully resolve your complaint.
+The client care director will do this within fourteen (14) days of sending you the acknowledgement letter.
 There is no requirement to attend a meeting if you do not wish to.

-Within three days of the meeting, the client care director will write to you within three (3) working days to confirm what took place and any solutions he has agreed with you.
+- If a meeting has taken place, the client care director will write to you within three (3) working days to confirm what took place and any solutions that have been agreed with you.

 - If the decision is taken to not meet, the client care director will write to you setting out the results of our investigation and what, if any, action we propose to resolve the matter.
 We aim to provide this response within twenty-one (21) days of sending you our acknowledgement letter.
 If for any reason we are unable to meet this timescale we will contact you to notify you of the reason and confirm a revised timescale.

 - If you inform us that you are satisfied with our proposed resolution, we will close your complaint on our central register.
 If, however, you notify us that you are still not satisfied, we will contact you to discuss your complaint further and aim to reach resolution.
 Following this communication, we will provide you with our final response to your complaint within ten (10) working days.